Insights

 Laken James, professional athlete, speaker, and founder of Five Star Academy, shares a story about her basketball journey onstage at CORE | The Breakthrough Experience.

-It’s not uncommon for speakers to struggle when crafting and delivering their stories.
-The root problem is not a lack of creativity, or performance weaknesses, or not enough character development.
-It’s misidentification.
+Speakers often struggle when crafting and telling stories.
+The root problem is not a lack of creativity, character development, or a performance weakness.

 An anecdote is a brief, real-life moment that delivers insight or amusement.
 Unlike stories, anecdotes don’t require traditional conflict, a beginning, middle, and end, or resolution.
 Most often, they use contrast, surprise, or reflection instead of tension.